Nkheso-Mathebula/Digital-Portfolio-PRP372s/README.md

 I completed the interactive learning activities and quizzes, which covered topics such as the STAR and CAR methods, research before interviews, and strategies for answering common questions like “Tell me about yourself.”
 I practiced these techniques and refined my speaking confidence.

 **Result:**
-I scored **100%** and gained confidence in presenting myself during interviews.
+I gained confidence in presenting myself during interviews.
 I also learned how to remain professional, calm, and well-prepared for any interview scenario.

 ---